-The members of staff who teach your course will often be able to help.
-It might be best to ask them if you are concerned about a particular piece of work associated with that course.
+If you are concerned about a particular piece of work, it might be best to ask members of staff who teach your course.
+They will often be able to help.
 Some subject areas identify particular members of staff who can offer guidance about learning and studying.
-Check the course information in your handbook or online for details.
+Check the course information in your handbook or online, your school’s webpages, or ask your personal tutor or another member of staff for details.

-You can arrange a one-to-one appointment with our Study Development Advisers.
+You can arrange a 30-minute one-to-one appointment with our Study Development Advisors.

 Please note that we don't have the resources to provide a drop-in service and we cannot proofread individual pieces of work or give subject specific guidance.